ckaestne/seai/lectures/08_risks/risks.md

 ![requirement-vs-spec](env-spec.png)

-* Requirement (REQ): What customer needs, as desired effects on the environment
+* Requirement (REQ): What your product provides, as desired effects on the environment (i.e., system-level goals)
 * Assumptions (ENV): What’s assumed about the behavior/properties of the environment (based on domain knowledge)
 * Specification (SPEC): What machine must do in order to satisfy REQ